Everyplay/backbone-db-elasticsearch/Readme.md

 -	index: index where document is stored

-### indexedValues
+### searchValues
-indexedValues function should return Object containing keys & values to be indexed.
+searchValues function should return Object containing keys & values to be indexed.

 ## Adding data to index